tsprlng/useful-pgp-agent/tools/README.md

 If your OpenPGP card is inserted in a card reader with a pinpad, this tool offers you the option to use the pinpad to enter the User- or Admin PINs.
 To do this, you can omit the `-p` and/or `-P` parameters.
-Then you will be prompted to enter the user or admin PINs where needed.
+Then you will be prompted to enter the user or Admin PINs where needed.